 - In addition to costing southern states seats, the planned seat reallocation and delimitation could provide political parties with a stronghold in the north more influence. - This might cause the balance of power to move from the south to the north. - The division of seats set aside in each state (under Articles 330 and 332) for Scheduled Castes and Scheduled Tribes would also be impacted by the exercise.

-Source \rightarrow The Hindu
+Source → The Hindu

-3 - Jubilee Year of the Supreme Court:
+3 - All you need to know about the Supreme Court:

 Judiciary related issues